-Table 7.1: \$400,000
+Cost estimate: Table 7.1:

-Estimated 2023 cost: \$800,702
+Estimated 2024 cost: \$755,774

-Includes Critical Period Monitoring (if required) and 5-year Full System Vegetation Mapping
+Includes Critical Period Monitoring if required

 6.3.3 Ecological Modeling

 The development of a mechanistic ecological model (Ecomodel) is assigned to the Edwards Aquifer Authority per section 6.3.3 of the EAHCP.
 The purpose of the Ecomodel is to evaluate potential adverse effects to Covered Species and their critical habitat, and to the extent such effects are determined to occur, quantify their magnitude, and develop alternate strategies.